Around 4.72 billion people use the internet every day. That’s more than half the global population!

 World Wide Web

-Three decades ago, Tim Berners-Lee, the English computer scientist, invented the World Wide Web and designed the first website.
-He created the former as a global hypertext project on August 6, 1991.
-Although he began working on the website for CERN (European Organization for Nuclear Research) in 1989, it was only in November 1992 that the entirely text-based web page was ready to be published.
+Although he began working on the website for CERN (European Organisation for Nuclear Research) in 1989, it was only in November 1992 that the entirely text-based web page was ready to be published.

-Tim Berners-Lee continued being the torchbearer of all-things-internet by creating the Hypertext Markup Language (HTML), the code that built the CERN website.
-Soon, he founded the open-source project known as the World Wide Web Consortium, which develops web standards even today.
+Tim Berners Lee, proceeding in his role of pioneering advancements in the internet realm, created the HyperText Markup Language (HTML), which formed the groundwork code that built the CERN website.
+Soon after, he founded the open-source project known as the World Wide Web Consortium, which is actively involved in developing web standards even today.

 Back then, web designers used HTML tables, essentially creating table-based designs, to organise various visual aspects of a website.
 However, “web design” was limited to basic black-and-blue text, nothing close to what we see on most websites today.

 The First Search Engine

 In November 1993, ALIWEB (Archie Like Indexing for the WEB) was launched as the first search engine.
-Did it work like Google search?
+Did it work like Google Search?
 Not really.
-But, it certainly paved the way by providing useful links for categories like research, entertainment, shopping, etc. Additionally, ALIWEB was the first site that used colour- a yellow table to catch the users’ eye and bring attention to the important parts of the website.
+But it paved the way by providing helpful links for categories like research, entertainment, shopping, etc. Additionally, ALIWEB was the first site that used colour- a yellow table to catch the users’ eye and bring attention to the important parts of the website.

 The Beginning Of Landing Pages

 As web design started being used for business and commercial purposes, designers began creating landing pages with more colours and images.
-MTV can be regarded as the trendsetter with its landing page depicting a colourful and quirky layout.
+MTV can be regarded as a trendsetter with its landing page depicting a colourful and quirky layout.
 Although landing pages today are made dynamic, These were simple static page back then, long before the advent of mobile internet usage.

 Online marketing was a thing back then, too.
-However, not only were these ads an eyesore but also took ages to load.
-That’s when Hotwire (now, Wired) incorporated a banner ad on their website.
+However, not only were these ads an eyesore, but they also took ages to load.
+That’s when Hotwire (now Wired) incorporated a banner ad on their website.
 With fewer texts and more graphics, web design was evolving and getting more complex.

 CNN 1996 Review